-Although it might seem to be an impossibly complex and daunting to the untrained observer, in reality poker essentially amounts to solving a big mathematics problem.
-There will always be a finite number of combinations, rules and options available to you in any round of poker, which means that if you can learn to understand and apply the mathematics underpinning of poker you have a far better chance of being the one who comes out on top.
+Although it might seem to be impossibly complex and daunting to the untrained observer, in reality, poker essentially amounts to solving a big mathematics problem.
+There will always be a finite number of combinations, rules, and options available to you in any round of poker, which means that if you can learn to understand and apply the mathematics underpinning of poker, you have a far better chance of being the one who comes out on top.

-A frequent circumstance during a game where this will apply is when you have two cards of the same suit in your hand and another two of that suit are on the flop.
+A frequent circumstance during a game where this will apply is when you have two cards of the same suit in your hand, and another two of that suit are on the flop.
 You have four of the cards for a flush and require one more from the same suit to complete it – with nine remaining.
-Thus in poker maths terms you have nine ‘outs’ available for completing your flush, from a ‘four-flush start.
+Thus in poker math terms, you have nine ‘outs’ available for completing your flush from a ‘four-flush start.

 Moving on to expected value, this means how much on average you can expect to lose or win during a hand.
-The aim is to use the strategy that offers the highest expected value and you work it out by multiplying what the results of each possible outcome will be by the likelihood of them happening, before adding them together.
+The aim is to use the strategy that offers the highest expected value.
+You work it out by multiplying the results of each possible outcome by the likelihood of them happening before adding them together.

-Finally there is game theory optimal strategy, which can be applied to every single poker scenario to ensure can never end up the loser of the course of game and derives from the mathematics work of John Nash.
-A good example of it applied to poker would be if your opponent only called when he held pocket aces in Texas Hold’em.
-In this situation you would know that he had these cards every time he added money to the pot and would opt to fold in response.
-It is less likely than other situations described here, as people simply do not play poker according to GTO strategies.
+Finally, there’s game theory optimal strategy, which can be applied to every single poker scenario to ensure you can never end up the loser of the course of the game and derives from the mathematics work of John Nash.
+A good example of it applied to poker would be if your opponent only called when he held pocket aces.
+In this situation, you would know that he had these cards every time he added money to the pot and would opt to fold in response.
+It’s less likely than other situations described here, as people simply do not play poker according to GTO strategies.

-The trick now is to go and sharpen up your maths skills so that you can in turn improve your skills at the poker table!
+The trick now is to go and sharpen up your math skills so that you can, in turn, improve your skills at the poker table!